 - The Apple Wine Festival celebrates Frankfurt's local drink, ebbelwoi, or apfelwein.

 - The Main Festival takes place at the romantic Römerberg, where the Fountain of Justice transforms into a wine fountain.
 There are also kid's rides, games, music, and treats.

-- A celebration of the city's fantastic museums, the Museum Embankment Festival is Europe's most significant cultural festival with arts and music.
+- A celebration of the city's fantastic museums, the Museum Embankment Festival is one of Europe's most significant cultural festival with arts and music.

 - Rheingau Wine Festival allows winemakers to showcase their latest vintage.
-The Freßgass' becomes a culinary mile with more than 600 wine options.
+The Freßgass' becomes a culinary mile with more than 100 stands offering wine.

 September in Frankfurt